We offer a variety of psychological testing services for adults and children.

 Veteran's Disability Benefits

-While we cannot guarantee results, our psychologists have a decade of experience providing expert medical opinions regarding Veteran's claims in the areas of PTSD (Posttraumatic Stress Disorder), MST (Military Sexual Trauma), and acquired psychiatric illnesses such as depression, anxiety, and adjustment disorders.
+While we cannot guarantee results, our psychologists have a decade of experience providing expert medical opinions regarding Veteran's claims in the areas of PTSD (Posttraumatic Stress Disorder), MST (Military Sexual Trauma), disorders secondary to a medical diagnosis, and acquired psychiatric illnesses such as depression, anxiety, and somatic disorders.
 We have worked within the VA system in two states and independently.
-We cannot provide any legal advice on your claim; however, we can conduct an evaluation and when appropriate, correctly complete nexus letters and DBQ's (Disability Benefits Questionnaires).
+We cannot provide any legal advice on your claim; however, we can conduct an evaluation and when appropriate, correctly complete nexus letters with an understanding of the relevant criteria.
 In many cases, we conduct these evaluations via telehealth (video conferencing).
 These services are not covered by insurance and are an out-of-pocket expense.
-We are licensed to provide Veteran's with telehealth evaluations in the following states: Georgia, Arizona, Colorado, Delaware, Illinois, Missouri, Nebraska, New Hampshire, Nevada, Oklahoma, Texas, and Utah.
+We are licensed to provide Veteran's with telehealth evaluations in the following states: Georgia, Arkansas, Alabama, Arizona, Colorado, Delaware, Kentucky, Illinois, Missouri, Nebraska, New Hampshire, Nevada, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington D.C. and West Virginia.

 Individuals and Families